ganpat-kalal/Event-Management-System/README.md

 # Event Management Application

-This is a demo project for an Event Management Application developed as part of an interview submission.
+This is a demo project for an Event Management Application.
 The project uses Angular for the frontend, ASP.NET Core Web API for the backend, and Microsoft SQL Server as the database server.

 ## Technologies Used